What is Project Management? Definition, Types & Examples

 FAQs

-Project management provides structure and accountability to the project process while providing ongoing support to your team by way of a project manager.
-Here are just a few of the top benefits of project management:
+Project management provides structure to the process of executing a project, with the support and guidance of a project manager.
+Here are some of the top benefits of project management:

-According to data from Wellingtone, only 43% of projects are finished on time and within budget, and only 29% are on time.
-Project management structures a plan for teams to stay on time and budget ahead of time, so projects are more likely to go as planned.
+• According to data from Wellingtone, only 43% of projects are finished on time and within budget, and only 29% are on time.
+Project management structures a plan for teams to stay on schedule and budget, making projects more likely to go as planned.

-Scope creep occurs when project requirements and frame of work expand over time—and it’s one of the most significant threats to project success, with the Project Management Institute reporting that half of all projects experience scope creep.
-Projects that adhere to best practices in project management are more likely to stay focused on the initial objectives of the project and, ultimately, experience success.
+• Scope creep occurs when project requirements and the frame of work expand beyond what was agreed upon at the beginning of the project.
+It is one of the most common threats to project success, with the Project Management Institute reporting that half of all projects experience scope creep.
+Projects that adhere to best practices in project management are more likely to stick to the initial objectives and, ultimately, experience success.

-Project management involves planning and accountability—and that can make resource management much easier.
-During the initial phases of project planning, teams clearly outline team roles and responsibilities while monitoring individual workloads as work progresses, ensuring that resources are allocated appropriately.
+• Project management involves planning and accountability, which can make resource management much easier.
+During the initial stage of the project management life cycle, teams outline team roles and responsibilities while monitoring individual workloads as work progresses, ensuring that resources are allocated appropriately.

-Project management efforts are traditionally led by a project manager, or at the very least, a dedicated team member who oversees team efforts while providing support throughout the project lifecycle.
-Having a dedicated individual who can monitor project progress, troubleshoot problems, and promote team accountability can help the project process move much more smoothly.
+• Project management efforts are traditionally led by a project manager or, at the very least, a dedicated team member who oversees team efforts while providing support throughout the process.
+Having a dedicated individual who can monitor project progress, address issues as they arise, and promote team accountability can help the project process move much more smoothly.

 While every organization’s approach to project management is different, taking stock of your goals can help guide your next move.
 Take time to reflect on the projects your team has completed previously.
 What went well?
 What could have been improved?

-If you don’t have the budget to hire a dedicated project manager, implementing smaller steps, such as taking advantage of a project management software solution, can help your team make big strides toward a strong project management strategy.
+If you don’t have the budget to hire a dedicated project manager, employing a project management software solution can help your team make big strides toward a strong project management strategy.

-Most teams will require a toolbox of project management aids, rather than a single solution by itself.
-In order to determine which tools are the best fit for your team, testing is key.
-A majority of project management software solutions offer free trials and plans, making it easy to test out a variety of options.
+Most teams will require a toolbox of project management aids rather than a single solution.
+Testing is key to determining which tools are the best fit for your team.
+Most project management software solutions offer free trials and plans, making it easy to test out a variety of options.
 Other tools, such as charts, planning aids, and mind maps, are free tools that can easily be tested and explored.

 Featured Partners